nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/validation-workflow-choosing-the-assignee-based-on-a-metadata.md

     {{/callout}}
 10. Click on **OK**, save the node properties, save the workflow and redeploy your Studio project to your server.
 11. On your server, as an Administrator, go to the **Admin Center** > **Users and Groups**, and create the three following users: Steve, Julie and Bill.
 Make sure you spell them exactly like you did in **natMapping** vocabulary.
-12. Go to a&nbsp;**DocumentationItem** that has a nature and launch the workflow, it should be automatically assigned to the correct user.
+12. Go to a **DocumentationItem** that has a nature and launch the workflow, it should be automatically assigned to the correct user.

 We now have a workflow that self assigns to the right user but it still does nothing in the end: our document is still not validated.
 This is the next step.

 ## Triggering Validation Logic with the Workflow

-We have seen in&nbsp;[Document Locking Right after Its Creation]({{page page='document-locking-right-after-its-creation'}}) that business logic in the Nuxeo Platform is created with Automation Chains that are then triggered through different means (event handlers, user actions, APIs...).
+We have seen in [Document Locking Right after Its Creation]({{page page='document-locking-right-after-its-creation'}}) that business logic in the Nuxeo Platform is created with Automation Chains that are then triggered through different means (event handlers, user actions, APIs...).
 The exact same logic applies to workflows.
-Automation Chains can be triggered at different moment of the workflow :&nbsp;
+Automation Chains can be triggered at different moment of the workflow :

 *   When entering a node,
 *   When exiting a node,